Karel Sesa: Rector of the Cenderawasih University

 Sesa nominated himself as a candidate for the rector of the Cenderawasih University.
 Following a set of selection process, which was held since January 2013, Sesa became one of the final three candidates to run for the final election, alongside Agustinus Fatem from the Faculty of Social and Political Sciences and Hendrik Krisifu from the Faculty of Law.
 A debate was held two days before the election on 10 April.
 Sesa won the final election with 24 votes, defeating Fatem who obtained 14 votes and Krisifu with 10 votes.
 Sesa was installed as the rector of the Cenderawasih University on 5 June 2013.

 During Sesa's tenure as rector, the medicine faculty of the university experienced mismanagement and resulted in the faculty's accreditation status being suspended by the ministry of education.
 The problem was further complicated with the absence of the faculty's dean.
 Students from the faculty went to the streets and demanded explanation from the rector regarding the problems.
 The protest coordinator, Benyamin Lagowan, stated that the rector "ran away from the problems" and has proven himself "unworthy of leading the campus".

 On 3 March 2015, Sesa was admitted to the Dian Harapan hospital due to breathing complications.
-After being treated for about two and a half hours, Sesa died in the hospital at around 3 PM local time.
+After being treated for about two and a half hours, Sesa died in the hospital at around 3 p.m. local time.
 Upon his death, his body was bathed and was laid at the rector's official residence before being transferred to the university's auditorium.
 He was buried at the Tanah Hitam Public Cemetery two days after his death.